Procedures for Development of University Policy

 5. Where appropriate, provide university members relevant to the policy’s subject matter an opportunity to review and comment on policy before final approval.

 7. It is the responsibility of the issuing office to make the university community aware of new or changed policy.
+It should also be determined how compliance is going to be monitored as appropriate.

 B. Policy Review/Change

 1. Major or substantive revisions to an existing policy must be treated the same as new policies, and will undergo the development and approval process described in Section A of this procedure.
+This will advance the next review date 5 years from the date of approval.

-3. The policy owner(s) can make minor revisions that do not change the substance of a policy (e.g., changing links, changing references to other policies or documents, changing position titles) without completing the formal approval process described in Section A of this procedure.
-Such changes should be sent to [email protected].
+3. The policy owner(s) can and should make minor revisions that do not change the substance of a policy (e.g., changing links, updating primary contact, changing references to other policies or documents, changing position titles).
+These types of changes can be made by the policy owner without the involvement of the policy approver.
+However, this will not advance the next review date.

 C. Decommissioning an Existing Policy